pypsa-meets-earth/pypsa-earth/doc/how_to_customize.rst

 PyPSA-Earth relies on a number of datasets introduced in the :ref:`_data_workflow` and :ref:`_introduction#License`.
 Automated data retrieval is implemented by the retrieve* rules :ref:`rules_overview/download_and_filter/retrieve`.

 Mostly these data are global and should be loaded only once when installing the model.
 The exception is the cutout which requires of about ~200 Gb in it's global version.
 The cutout which is supplied with the model could be loaded by running `retrieve_databundle_light` rule, corresponds to Africa.
 If you are interested in other part of the world a custom cutout should be built.
+However, in the future we plan to provide a general default global climate inputs.

 **3. Build the custom cutout**
 The cutout is the main concept of climate data management in PyPSA ecosystem introduced in `atlite <https://atlite.readthedocs.io/en/latest/>`_ package.
 The cutout is an archive containing a spatio-temporal subset of one or more topology and weather datasets.
 Since